Meowt of Control

 More information and download links can be found on the Itch.io page for the project.

-The source code for this project is currently private on BitBucket.
+The source code for this project is private on GitHub.
 To see what I put into the project, contact me and I’ll show the commit history.

 The game runs on Windows, Mac and Linux.
 For instructions on how to run for your operating system, check the readme provided with the game’s download.